magdasokolovic/first-react-portfolio/README.md

 - the way to use @keyframes in framer-motion: **initial={{height: 0}} animate={{height: [0, window.innerHeight,0]}}** the array means the beginning, then half-way,,then a final animation
 ***

+### Issues:
+- Home Page was completetely disappearing as soon as I moved  the mouseafter I added a custom cursor to the App.
+Decided not to add Custom Cursor to the project.

 // for deployment add to json:
 // "homepage": ".",
 // "predeploy": "npm run build",